-The “Steam Team” in Union Pacific’s Steam Shops are hard at work on Union Pacific’s #4014 Big Boy!
+The “Steam Team” in Union Pacific’s Steam Shops work hard on maintaining Union Pacific’s #4014 Big Boy!

 Rail fans turn out to see Big Boy on the way from the Pomona Fair Grounds in California to Union Pacific’s steam repair shops in Cheyenne, Wyoming.
 The locomotive was so large that they had to modify the repair facility to accommodate the 132 foot length of locomotive and tender.